simon-gardier/ml-classifiers-study/README.md

 ## Content

 - data.py : Generates training and testing data
-- dt.py : Experiments on the decision tree
+- dt.py : Experiments on the decision tree classifer
-- knn.py : Experiments on the KNN
+- knn.py : Experiments on the KNN classifier
-- perceptron.py : Implementation and experiments on the perceptron
+- perceptron.py : Implementation and experiments on the perceptron classfier
 - plot.py : Plotting functions

 ## Credits